 - 2 cups mixed dried fruit (raisins, currents, apricots)

-- Allow to rise in a warm location until doubled in volume (about 5 hours).
+- Allow to dough to rise in a warm location until doubled in volume (about 5 hours).
 Use the dough folding procedure 3-4 times during this rise.

 - Place the dough on a well floured surface and cut into 2 equal pieces.

-- Gently shape the dough into a ball, using flour as needed, but avoid kneeding.
+- Gently shape the dough, using flour as needed, but avoid kneading.

-- Place the dough balls in floured baskets (or bowls lined with floured tea towels), then cover with an airtight cover and leave it in the refrigerator overnight).
+- For free form loaves, place the dough balls in floured baskets (or bowls lined with floured tea towels).
+Otherwise, place the balls in greased loaf pans.

 - Preheat to 400 F (200 C).

 - Bake for 25 minutes uncovered, then reduce the heat to 350 F (180 C).
-Cover the loaves with tinfoil and bake for 45 minutes (until it sounds hollow when tapped on the bottom).
+Cover the loaves with tinfoil and bake for another 45 minutes until cooked.
+The loaves should sound hollow when tapped on the bottom.